serkankocabas/serkankocabas.github.io/content/vitae/index.md

           date_end: '2024-09-01'
           description: |2-
               Responsibilities include:

-              * Working on a research project exploring the impact of bank supply shocks on firm-level investment in France, Spain, Italy, and Germany using the AnaCredit credit-registry and Orbis firm-level database.
-By decomposing loan growth into bank supply, firm demand, industry, and common shocks following Amiti and Weinstein (2018), we find that idiosyncratic bank supply shocks play a significant role in shaping investment dynamics from 2019 to 2023.
-We also find that the effects of bank supply shocks vary depending on firm characteristics such as size, age, sector, and reliance on bank loans.
+             * Conducted research on the impact of bank supply shocks on firm-level investment in France, Spain, Italy, and Germany.
+             * Utilized the Orbis firm-level database, Bankfocus bank-level database, and the novel AnaCredit matched bank-firm loan database.
+             * Decomposed loan growth into bank supply, firm demand, industry, and common shocks using the methodology of Amiti and Weinstein (2018).
+             * Demonstrated that idiosyncratic bank supply shocks significantly shaped investment dynamics between 2019 and 2023.
+             * Analyzed how firm characteristics, such as size, age, sector, and reliance on bank loans, influenced the transmission of shocks.
+             * Highlighted the roles of loan dependence, firm indebtedness, loan maturity, and the number of borrowing relationships in shaping firm responses to shocks.
+             * Found that short-term loans constrained firms, while multiple banking relationships provided flexibility.
+             * Identified micro and small firms as disproportionately affected, with young and mature firms being more vulnerable to bank supply shocks.
+             * Revealed a diminished impact of bank supply shocks on investment during the COVID-19 pandemic, reflecting changes in financial constraints and firm behavior.
         - title: Economist
           company: BBVA Research
           company_url: 'https://www.bbvaresearch.com/en/geography/turkiye/'